Fresh (2022 film): Plot

 Noa learns from Penny that she is the only prisoner who had sex with Brendan.
 She makes herself more alluring and pretends to be curious about the taste of human meat.
 Brendan invites her to share a gourmet dish of human meat with him, which Noa pretends to enjoy but secretly vomits up.
 Meanwhile, Brendan takes Mollie away for harvesting.
 Brendan invites Noa to a formal dinner, providing her a pink dress to wear.
 Between dishes, Brendan shows Noa a concealed case containing the belongings of two dozen victims; amongst the trophies, Noa recognizes Mollie's phone.
 Following dinner and dancing, Noa persuades Brendan to have sex with her and let her perform fellatio on him; she injures him by biting his penis.
 Noa helps Mollie and Penny escape their cells while Brendan attends to his injury.
-After using the dumbwaiter to carry multiple-amputee Penny out of the basement, the three fight Brendan in the kitchen, then escape into the woods.
+After using the dumbwaiter to carry amputee Penny out of the basement, the three fight Brendan in the kitchen, then escape into the woods.
 Brendan pursues them with a handgun.

 In the meantime, Paul becomes concerned when Mollie doesn't respond to messages and follows the location of her phone to Brendan's house.
 However, he questions what he is doing and drives away upon hearing gunshots.

 In the woods, Noa, Mollie, and Penny attack Brendan again.
 Noa takes the gun and shoots him dead.
 Ann arrives, finds Brendan's body, and orders a companion to put it in the walk-in freezer.
 Ann encounters Noa in the woods and tries to strangle her, but Noa stabs Ann in the neck with car keys.
 As Ann recovers and attempts to strangle Noa again, Mollie bludgeons Ann to death with a shovel.
 Noa and Mollie relax at last, and Noa receives a booty call text from a toxic man she dated before Brendan.

 A mid-credits scene depicts five of Brendan's clients in a white room, seated at a table with bleeding human meat at the center.